its-Annika/LING-L555/project/readMe.md

 - Place the testing data into testingWords.txt/minitestingWords.txt within the words folder, one word per line.

 ##### Step 3: Train the Linear Regression Model
-Run vectorMaker. py located within the LinearRegression folder.
+Run vectorMaker.py located within the LinearRegression folder.
 Make sure the **train() function call** at the end of the file is **uncommented**.
 For each word in trainingWords.txt/minitrainingWords.txt, word,feature vector,score will be written to trainingVectors.txt/minitrainingVectors.txt within the LinearRegression folder.

 When creating vectors, the user will be required to check the IPA form created for each inputted word.
 This is to prevent any repairs (usually vowel epenthesis) made by [epitran][epitran] to illformed English words.
 It will look as follows: